ab-a/nginx-autoinstall-centos/README.md

 The update feature downloads the script from this repository, and overwrites the current `nginx-autoinstall.sh` file in the working directory.
 This allows you to get the latest features, bug fixes, and module versions automatically.

 ![update](https://lut.im/uQSSVxAz09/zhZRuvJjZp2paLHm.png)

+## Install Bad Bot Blocker

+This option will install [Nginx Bad Bot and User-Agent Blocker.](https://github.com/mitchellkrogza/nginx-ultimate-bad-bot-blocker) (Nginx Bad Bot and User-Agent Blocker, Spam Referrer Blocker, Anti DDOS, Bad IP Blocker and Wordpress Theme Detector Blocker)

+See additional steps to add a cron job for automatic updating, customization and testing in the link above.

 ## Headless use